geo-frontend/nlmaps/README.md

 Arguments:

 - geolocator _object geolocator_ (**required**).
 The `geolocator` to which the control should be connected.
-If you are using this method, you will probably be creating the geolocator yourself with the [nlmaps-geolocator](https://www.npmjs.com/package/nlmaps-geolocator) package.
+If you are using this method, you will probably be creating the geolocator yourself with the [@geo-frontend/nlmaps-geolocator](https://www.npmjs.com/package/@geo-frontend/nlmaps-geolocator) package.

 Returns a `geolocator` control.

 #### Example

-    import geoLocator from 'nlmaps-geolocator';
+    import geoLocator from '@geo-frontend/nlmaps-geolocator';
-    import geoLocatorControl from 'nlmaps-leaflet';
+    import geoLocatorControl from '@geo-frontend/nlmaps-leaflet';
     const geolocator = geoLocator();
     const control = geoLocatorControl(geolocator);
     control.addTo(map);